Get your MSG on, then throw up...

 The FDA points out that all of these hydrolyzed protein products

-occur naturally; but unlike the naturally occurring "MSG" which
+occur naturally; but unlike the

 is 99% or more free glutamate and is required by FDA regulation to identify its MSG content with the words "monosodium glutamate," under present regulations, the other hydrolyzed proteins do not have to mention that they contain MSG.
 On any given day, a new product may enter the market, and a new source of MSG may be at hand.
 Names that can be used to signify a hydrolyzed protein appear not to be subject to any restrictions.